NBA Playoffs 2017: Predicting the outcome of the second round

 The Cavaliers and the Raptors are set for a rematch from last year's playoffs.
 The Cavaliers had their first round easy as they swept the Indiana Pacers in four games.
 The Raptors got a little scare from the Milwaukee Bucks but they ultimately won in six games.

-In this series between the Cavaliers and the Raptors, expect for a more competitive series than last year.
+In this series between the Cavaliers and the Raptors, expect for an even less competitive series than last year.
 LeBron James and Kyrie Irving will do their part on the offensive end, both averaging 26+ points per game, but expect the Raptors to make it harder for the other Cavaliers' players to score.
 With defensive stoppers in Serge Ibaka, P.J.
 Tucker, Patrick Patterson, and DeMarre Carroll, the Raptors will prevent the others in scoring at ease than James and Irving.

 Raptors' Kyle Lowry and DeMar DeRozan will have to play on the same page and must have great offensive nights, otherwise this series could be over sooner rather than later.